• Home

 Step 3: Make sure to get your Religious Exemption form notarized.

 Step 4: If the institution requesting vaccination needs further explanation as to why vaccines conflict with/or violate your sincerely held religious belief/observance/practice, please see the "RELIGIOUS CONCERNS" tab on the FOR-US website for detailed information regarding specific religious reasons as to why some may oppose vaccination.
-Alternatively, rather than explaining why vaccines conflict with/or violate your beliefs, you can follow step #5 below and ask the requesting institution to "see the attachment."

 Step 5: If the institution requesting vaccination needs the signature or a letter from a clergy member to back up your request for a Religious Exemption, you may wish to present the information found on the FOR-US website, along with your exemption form to one of your local faith leaders for guidance.
 FOR-US has sample letters under the tab "CLERGY LETTERS."
 If you are having difficulty locating a faith leader to help you with this process, please feel free to email info@forunitedsolutions.org so that we may help you complete the process of submitting a Religious Exemption.